 Tigerwood Hardwood decks are trending among discriminating homeowners because they are gorgeous, durable and more affordable than you might realize.
 For less than the cost of a composite deck, your home can be outfitted with the stunning addition of a tigerwood deck that has a higher “wow” factor and will last longer.

-This tigerwood buying guide gives you comprehensive information you can use to compare this tropical hardwood material with your other favorites, whether ipe, composite, redwood, cedar or other popular type.
+This tigerwood deck buying guide gives you comprehensive information you can use to compare this tropical hardwood material with your other favorites, whether ipe, composite, redwood, cedar or other popular decking material types.
 We cover them all and more, making it easy to research decks in just one place.
 Deck prices, pros & cons and factors to consider with each material are presented.
 Let’s jump in!

 What is Tigerwood Decking?

 This beautiful wood is grown in sustainable and managed forests from southern Mexico south through Central America and South America.
 Tigerwood is also called Brazilian Koa and Goncalo Alves along with many regional names.
 It’s a hardwood, so it has a durability unmatched by pine, even pressure treated southern pine.